jcarter2010/Meringue/README.md

 ----------------

   This works on Windows now!
 Well, at least Windows 10, that's all I've tested it on.
 You can even connect to a Raspberry Pi and edit its files remotely.
 It just looks incredibly ugly.
 Linux looks much much better, so go with Linux.
-Also, a few versions ago it kind of worked on OS X, so if you want to try running it on that go ahead and please tell me about any bugs and how it runs.

   Keep in mind, this is still in its very early stages and very much a work in progress.
 There will be a lot of bugs, just giving you fair warning.